 - 10 Stop believing what the magazines are telling you

 Pay TV – DSTV

 Pay TV or DSTV is how it is called in South Africa, costs about ZAR 1.000 a month which is ZAR 12.000 a year.
 I don’t find South African TV ads much value to my live because I rather travel more and I don’t have a husband who finds it necessary to watch all the sports so we don’t have DSTV.
 BIG Savings to travel more!

 SAVINGS per year: ZAR 12.000 (1 week in a 3*** resort on Zanzibar, full board, just booked it)

 Shop in bulk and shop at affordable basic supermarkets

-Since I stopped shopping at Woolworths, I save about ZAR 500 a week on groceries.
+Since I stopped shopping at Woolworths, I save about ZAR 500 a week on groceries, probably even a lot more.
 This is not necessarily only because Woolworths is so much more expensive than Foodlovers Market, where I now do ALL my shopping.
 Woolworths has A LOT of convenience food, chopped up fruit and veg, ready made soups etc and it is very tempting to buy these when you shop at Woolworths.